 According to the biblical story, Jerusalem was saved by a miracle.
-According to the fifth-century BCE Greek historian Herodotus, a plague of mice devoured the Assyrians’ weapons and when they found themselves defenseless, they decided to stop fighting.
-Hezekiah continued to rule Judah, but subjugated himself to Sennacherib and paid a heavy tribute to the Assyrian king.
+According to the fifth-century BCE Greek historian Herodotus, a plague of mice devoured the Assyrians’ weapons, and when they found themselves defenseless, they decided to stop fighting.
+Hezekiah continued to rule Judah but subjugated himself to Sennacherib and paid a heavy tribute to the Assyrian king.
 The Assyrian camp was probably established on the site of present-day Moshav Lachish.

 In 1955 a new settlement was founded.
 Moshav Lachish became famous for its vineyards.
 And Lachish reliefs from the eighth century BCE also depict grape cultivation in this region.

-One additional thing that I want to point out is that Tel Lachish is an active archaeological site.
+One other thing that I want to point out is that Tel Lachish is an active archaeological site.
 Thus, first of all, be careful and stay on the trails.
 And secondly, we will probably see new and exciting findings in the future.